AmiconeM/2EvolutionModes/README.md

 Instructions to reproduce the row data presented in Extended Data Figure 10 of Frazao et al. 2022:
 1) Install R (We used R version 3.6.1 (2019-07-05))

+2) Access via terminal the folder containing the scripts and metadata files.
-2) Run simulations from bash command line as:
+3) Run simulations from bash command line as:

 bash Metadata_DirSel.txt
 (this should take less than 10 minutes and produce the outcome of simulations under directional selection)